-Pam has specialized in treating patients with orthopedic and sports-related injuries for almost 15 years.
-She has previously managed two different clinics, including a large orthopedic and sports medicine clinic in the Chicago western suburbs, and is the past head athletic trainer for Timothy Christian High School in Elmhurst, Illinois.
-She has special interest in treatment of the knee, shoulder, and hip, and is a board certified Orthopedic Clinical Specialist (OCS).
+Pam has specialized in treating patients with orthopaedic and sports-related injuries for almost 15 years.
+She has previously managed two different clinics, including a large orthopaedic and sports medicine clinic in the Chicago western suburbs, and is the past head athletic trainer for Timothy Christian High School in Elmhurst, Illinois.
+She has special interest in treatment of the knee, shoulder, and hip, and is a board certified Orthopaedic Clinical Specialist (OCS).

 Pam’s personal interests include spending time with her husband and seven year old daughter; volleyball, skiing, hiking, and anything in the Idaho outdoors.

 Doug Morton, PT, SCS

 Doug is a native Idahoan and began his schooling at the University of Idaho.
 He was a student athletic trainer, which sparked his interest in Physical Therapy and Sports Medicine.
 He subsequently transferred to the University of Colorado and finished his PT degree there.

 Upon graduation, Doug was involved in starting the Denver Sports Medicine Clinic, serving the local schools with athletic injury treatment and educating coaches and the general public on athletic injury prevention and treatment.
 Doug was also able to work with the Denver Broncos as a consultant and assisting the Athletic Training Staff with practice and game coverage.